Crowmoore/WPF-Backlog/README.md

 ## Time invested in the project

 The total time it took to complete this project is around 35-40 hours.
+Not including the database creation.

 ## Future development